 David Ludwig says it's time we "just get off the roller-coaster" — the cycle of spiking blood sugar and hunger that refined carbs can cause.
 He says aim to replace refined carbs with whole fruits (the fiber in them slows digestion), beans, nuts, a variety of healthy fats and plenty of protein.

 So what does that look like on our dinner plates?
 David Ludwig has teamed up with his wife, Dawn Ludwig, a professional chef.
 They've collaborated on cookbooks designed to help people eat smarter.

 "I don't want anyone to feel deprived ... or that they have to give up anything," Dawn Ludwig says.
 "I want to meet people where they are."

 "I do a lot of really simple five-minute sauces that I have in my fridge that I can pull out" for dinner, Ludwig says.
-She tosses all the ingredients for the sauces in Mason jars and mixes them in the jar with one of those stick-like immersion blender, so there's not much clean-up involved and they store well in the refrigerator.
+She tosses all the ingredients for the sauces in Mason jars and mixes them in the jar with one of those stick immersion blenders, so there's not much cleanup involved, and they store well in the refrigerator.

 NPR's Maria Godoy contributed to this report.